rRexhepi/arka/README.md

 ## Local Configuration Changes

 There is an option to run the code locally without using AWS and only using local SQLite.
-These are the following steps to follow for using local SQLite database for apiKey and frontend to sync up
+These are the following steps to follow for using local SQLite database for apiKey and frontend to sync up:

 * Edit the docker-compose.yml to change the UNSAFE_MODE variable under backend to be true
 * Run `docker compose up`